-It is recommended that you visit a NISSAN dealer to assist you in choosing the proper product.
+A NISSAN dealer can assist you in choosing the proper product.

 - Wax your vehicle only after a thorough washing.
 Follow the instructions supplied with the wax. - Do not use a wax containing any abrasives, cutting compounds or cleaners that may damage the vehicle finish.